ChasNelson1990/privacyguides.org/blog/posts/monero-server-using-truenas.md

     * 4GB+ of RAM
     * TrueNAS already installed
 * A domain name (optional, for encrypted clearnet connections)

+It's possible to undercut these recommendations, but please don't do that to yourself.

 ## What We Will Set Up